 As mentioned, no roosters are allowed in PDX.
 Chicks are babies, and you often can’t tell their sex for several months, but they are soooo adorable.
 Pullets are young hens; you don’t get to raise them from babyhood, but they are guaranteed females.
 It’s up to you how old you want your chickens to be at the start of your journey.

 Admittedly, we did this part wrong.
-At the time, were told there was a rush on chicks in the PDX-area (thanks, quarantine!), and we were a bit behind the curve on availability.
+At the time, were told there was a rush on chicks in the PDX-area, and we were a bit behind the curve on availability.
 After finally agreeing to having chickens, my husband got a bee in his bonnet one day and went to our local feed store to get three chicks.
-I think he felt some sort of chicken pressure, and I agreed to go along with it because it was the first show of enthusiasm I had seen from him, plus, I was stupid excited.
+I think he felt some sort of chicken pressure, and I agreed to go along with because I was stupid excited.